extremanator/Industrial-Project/README.md

 The console should say somewhere "\[initandlisten\] waiting for connections" meaning the mongoDB server is running.

-Next go to the project folder you created and open a cmd in the "Rafael-Project-master" folder.
+Next go to the project folder you created and open a cmd in the "Industrial-Project-master" folder.
 Now run from the console:
 ```
 npm install